Skip to content

 Foot drop is a neuromuscular disorder that affects an individual's ability to lift the front part of the foot.
 It's typically a symptom of an underlying problem, rather than a disease itself.

 The condition is characterized by difficulty or inability to raise the toes or point the foot upward.
 This can lead to a distinctive way of walking where individuals lift their knee higher than usual, often described as "steppage gait," to prevent the foot from dragging on the ground.
+Because the foot does not clear the ground properly, walking may feel unpredictable, especially on surfaces like carpets, thresholds, grass, or uneven pavement.

 Roughly 75% of Americans will deal with foot problems at some stage in their lives, and many are unfamiliar with the concept of foot drop.
+Understanding how this condition affects everyday movement can help individuals identify supportive footwear solutions sooner.

 So what are the most prevalent symptoms to look out for?